Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

   ( prop + Tab --> use in Class, will create public int MyProperty{get;set;})
   ( ctor + Tab --> create constructor for a class)

+- To quickly add missing namespace in VS Code - Just use CTRL + . / or ctr + space on the word with the red underline.
+No need to install other extensions.

 Also,

 Everithing you change in Classes in Data folder (Database) --> we need to update the database using: